Stnaire/gulp-yaml-packages/README.md

 The `sass` processor here is only a string.
 This means you don't define a new configuration, but simply indicate the order of execution.
 The new order of execution will be:
-`typescript, coffee, myCustomProcessor, sass, less, cssurlajuster, image`.
+`typescript, coffee, myCustomProcessor, sass, less, cssurladjuster, image`.

 Not defining the `sass` element will result in the following order:
-`typescript, coffee, sass, less, cssurlajuster, image, myCustomProcessor`.
+`typescript, coffee, sass, less, cssurladjuster, image, myCustomProcessor`.

 ## Imports